 (1938-2018), astronomer and Professor of Geography, San Francisco State University.

-© 2023 Norman Sperling.
+© 2025 Norman Sperling.
 All rights reserved.
 To be notified when the following versions are ready, email normsperling@gmail.com: Paperback PoD 978-0913399-30-9; hardback PoD 978-0913399-31-6; Ebook 978-0913399-32-3; audiobook 978-0913399-33-0.
+BISACs FIC028020 hard-science fiction, FIC028060 Steampunk, and SCI004000 astronomy.

-In 1881, lady computers at Harvard discover a tiny comet and figure out that it will demolish St. Petersburg in 1908.
+In 1881, lady computers at Harvard Observatory discover a tiny comet and figure out that it will demolish St. Petersburg in 1908.
 They alert the observatory director there, who tells Tsar Alexander III, who gives them a blank check to save the capital of the Russian Empire.

 Table of Contents